senresearch/FlxQTL.jl/data/README.md

 **Genotype data:**
-The genotypes have 699 markers across 5 Chromosomes after adding pseudo markers, labelled `a(=1)`, `b(=2)` as Italian parent, Swedish parent, respectively, and named as `Arabidopsis_genotypes.csv` for 1D genome scan.
+The genotypes have 699 markers across 5 Chromosomes after adding pseudo markers, labelled `a(=1)`, `b(=2)` as Italian parent, Swedish parent, respectively, and named as `Arabidopsis_genotypes.csv` for 1D genome scan, and an additional genotype data of 398 markers for 2D genome scan is `Arabidopsis_genotypes_2d.csv`.

 **Genetic marker information data:**
-This auxilliary data is genetic marker information consisting of marker names, chromosome, and marker position (cM) in this order, and named as
+This auxilliary data sets are genetic marker information consisting of marker names, chromosome, and marker position (cM) in this order and are named as
-`Arabidopsis_markerinfo_1d.csv`.
+`Arabidopsis_markerinfo_1d.csv` and `Arabidopsis_markerinfo_2d.csv` for 1D and 2D scans, respectively.